OnkarBhattacharya/PortfolioForge/docs/TESTING_GUIDE.md

 These tests verify that individual functions and React components work correctly.
 They are fast and run in a simulated browser environment (jsdom).
 They are located in `tests/unit/` and `tests/frontend/`.

-To run all Jest tests once:
+To run all Vitest tests once:
 ```bash
 npm run test
 ```